cncf/devstats-helm/SSL.md

 - `helm repo update`.
 - `helm install --name cert-manager --namespace cert-manager jetstack/cert-manager`.
 - `curl https://raw.githubusercontent.com/jetstack/cert-manager/release-0.7/docs/tutorials/acme/quick-start/example/production-issuer.yaml --output domain/cert-issuer.yaml`.
 - Edit issuer file (change emails etc.): `vim domain/cert-issuer.yaml`.
-You can also use `staging-issuer` instead of `production-issuer`.
+You can also use `staging-issuer` instead or `production-issuer`.
 - `kubectl apply -f domain/cert-issuer.yaml`.
 Do not issue this before DNS is ready.
 Youc an deploy full DevStats before this step, Ingress will be ready with self-signed certificate.
 - Check it: `kubectl get issuers`.
 - If you deployed DevStats before applying cert issuer, you need to delete devstats-ingress and recreate it - that's it - it will pick up cert issuer and get its certificates.